Introduction & Overview

 The "Empty Chair" Defense To a Personal Injury Lawsuit

-The "empty chair" defense is a tactic where the defendant in a personal injury claim will try to shift fault for the injury to an "absent" third party.
+The "empty chair" argument is a tactic where a personal injury defendant tries to shift blame to an absent third party.